 Each day you'll hike up to ridges and passes for spellbinding views of huge peaks and pinnacles, seemingly architecturally inspired, and then descend to lush green valleys where wildflowers bloom in pastoral meadows and storybook villages hug the valley floor.
 At day's end, you'll relax in hotels that are deluxe oases of comfort, where you'll absorb the region's fascinating culture and cuisine – a unique blend of Italy and South Tyrol.

 Long known as a paradise for rock climbers, the Dolomites are a great destination for hikers, too.
-You'll see the best of this stunning mountain Valhalla, including the majestic Sella Massif and the striking, often-photographed pillars of Tre Cime di Lavaredo, arguably the most well-known landmark in the Dolomites.
+You'll see the best of this stunning mountain Valhalla, including the majestic Sella Massif, the Puez Odle Nature Park, and the Fanes/Sennes/Braies Nature Park, some of the most well-known landmarks in the Dolomites.
 On the trail, you'll only need to carry a light daypack with the daily essentials (camera, water bottle, and jacket).
 But the best part?
 You can do as much (or as little) hiking as you please!
 We'll provide details of varied, moderate hikes with strenuous options, but you get to customize your own experience as you go!